Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Invest your money Read My Review

-The only disadvantage of Interactive Brokers is not being a Swiss broker.
+The only disadvantage of Interactive Brokers is that they are not Swiss brokers.
 But for many people, this does not matter.

 If you want more info, read my Interactive Brokers review.